Terms of engagement

 - Adopting, against our advice, a course of action that we believe is imprudent and may be inconsistent with our fundamental obligations

-- Conduct towards an employee that amounts to bullying, discrimination, harassment, threatening behaviour or violence.
+- (vi) Conduct towards any member of our staff that amounts to bullying, discrimination, harassment, threatening behaviour or violence.

 - If our engagement is terminated, you must pay all fees, disbursements and expenses due to the date of termination.

 In our dealings with you we will collect and hold personal information about you, including your contact details.
 We will use that information to carry out our services.
 You will advise us if any of your contact details change.
 You agree that we may provide you with information that may be relevant to you, from time to time, such as newsletters and bulletins.
 At any time you may request that this not be sent to you.
 We will provide to you, on request, copies of all documents to which you are entitled under the Privacy Act 2020, or any other law.
 We may charge you our reasonable costs for doing this.

 If you ask us to transmit any document or communication to you or any other party electronically, you indemnify us in respect of any claim you may have as a result of any unauthorised copying, recording, reading or interface with that document after transmission, for any delay or non-delivery of any document and for any damage caused to your system or any files by the transmission (including by a computer virus).

 - MORTLOCK McCORMACK LAW LIMITED